The Invisible Loops That Are Killing Your Electronics

 - Differential-Mode: These are the useful currents we want.
 They flow in a defined loop from a source, through a load, and back again, making our circuits work.
 They are associated with less-efficient loop antennas.

 - Common-Mode: These are unwanted "stray" currents that escape the intended path.
-They flow together in the same direction on external cables (like power or USB cords) and return via some unintended path, like earth ground.
+They flow together in the same direction on external cables and return via some unintended path, like earth ground.
 This turns the entire cable into a highly efficient dipole antenna.

 The most astonishing takeaway is the disproportionate impact of these two current types.
 Because the underlying physics makes dipole antennas far more effective radiators at frequencies below 1 GHz, common-mode currents are often the primary cause of EMC failures, even when they are thousands of times smaller than the circuit's functional differential-mode currents.